 In addition to the following general rules, specific sport rules and regulations take precedence.
 These are given out at captain's meetings.
 Each team captain is responsible for enforcing these and the following rules.

 Participation in the recreational sports program is voluntary.
 The college is not responsible for injuries incurred while participating in recreational sports.
 Each student is advised to carry personal health and accident insurance.

 A recreational sports injury report form must be completed for all individuals incurring injuries during a recreational sports activity.
 These reports will be completed by the supervisor, and turned into the rec-sports office within 24 hours following the accident.
 The recreational sports coordinator will then make follow-up phone calls to the injured participant, insuring that the injury is given proper attention.

-A player may compete on only one team in a given sport.
-(However, players may compete on one women's or men's team, and one co-rec team.)
-Cases warranting ineligibility, such as players using assumed names, will cause the player to be barred from that sport for the season, the forfeiture of the game that h/she played illegally in, and the team that s/he played illegally for to be ineligible for playoffs.
+A player may compete on only one team in a given sport (However, players may compete on one women's or men's team, and one co-rec team).
+Cases warranting ineligibility, such as players using assumed names, will cause the player to be barred from that sport for the season, the forfeiture of the game that they played illegally in, and the team that they played illegally for to be ineligible for playoffs.

 Any player deliberately striking or involved in a fight with another player, official, or supervisor shall be barred from all other recreational sports during the entire school year in which the offense was committed.
-His or her team shall forfeit the game, and the team will be ineligible for playoffs.
+Their team shall forfeit the game, and the team will be ineligible for playoffs.

 The recreational sports staff has the authority to rule a player or team ineligible whenever any of the above eligibility rules have been broken.